 We account for stock-based compensation using the fair value recognition method in accordance with U.S. GAAP.
 We recognize these compensation costs net of the applicable forfeiture rate and recognize the compensation costs for only those shares expected to vest on a straight-line basis over the requisite service period of the award, which is generally the vesting term of 4 years.
 We estimate the forfeiture rate based on our historical experience if any.
-See Note 7 - Stock-Based Compensation for additional information concerning our share-based compensation awards.
+See Note 6 - Stock-Based Compensation and New Accounting Pronouncements below for additional information concerning our share-based compensation awards.